kikani-parth/Ventilation_System/README.md

 1. Live:
    The Ventilation  System data will be displayed in 'real time' on this page.
 The user can select between the 2 modes: Manual and Auto.
    - In Manual mode, the user can set the fan speed from  0 - 100 %.
-   - In Auto mode, The user can set the target pressure from 0 - 120 Pa
+   - In Auto mode, The user can set the target pressure from 0 - 120 Pa.
+If the target pressure cannot be reached within at most 100 seconds, an error message pops up on the page.

 2. Charts:
    On the charts page, the user can select between 3 types of charts to visualize Ventilation  System data: Stacked Bar Chart, Line Chart and a Doughnut Chart.